Facts about the animal kingdom

 Junior or adolescent (7 months - 2 years)

-This stage of your cat's life includes the first 7 months and 2 years of its life, which corresponds to about 11 to 27 years of a human, that is, adolescence and early youth.
+This stage of your cat's life includes the first 7 months to 2 years of life.
+This corresponds to about 11 to 27 years of the average human life cycle, i.e. adolescence and early youth.
+Although humans and cats are very different animals, we can make parallels since the stages of cat development bear similarities to our own.

-At 7 months, the cat is practically an adult and sexually mature, especially in precocious short-haired breeds like the Siamese.
-Due to their young age, cats at this stage are strong and playful, with lots of energy and a desire to explore.
-Without sterilization, hormones will affect their behavior, and cats will display signs of jealousy with shrill meowing, scuffles, and attempts to escape, as well as territorial markings and behavioral problems.
+At 7 months of age, the cat is practically an adult and sexually mature, especially in precocious short-haired breeds like the types of Siamese cat.
+Due to their young age, cats at this stage are strong and playful, with lots of energy and desire to explore.
+Without sterilization, hormones will affect their behavior.
+Cats will display signs of jealousy with shrill meowing, scuffles and attempts to escape, as well as territorial markings and behavioral problems.

-Most health issues occur at this stage of life due to infectious diseases, which are particularly common in young cats, especially in male cats that go outside and come into contact or conflict with strange cats.
-Also, cats at this age are sometimes run over and injured because they tend to run away from home and go “crazy” due to their excess energy.
-This is why it is imperative that cat owners with cats in this phase of their life cycle engage their kitty with physical and mental enrichment.
-Get your cat toys that lead them to sharpen their primal instincts.
+Most health issues occur at this stage of life due to infectious diseases, which are particularly common in young cats.
+This is especially so in male cats that go outside and come into contact with feral cats.
+Cats at this age are more likely to be run over and injured due to higher levels of energy and subsequent erratic behavior.
+This is why it is imperative guardians with cats in this phase of their life cycle engage their kitty with physical and mental stimulation through environmental enrichment.
+Provide your cat with toys that sharpen and redirect their natural instincts in a healthy way.

-Cat owners with junior cats should introduce them to adult cat food at this stage, and provide them with a protein-rich meal.
-This will help to keep their cats healthy.
+Guardians with adolescent cats should introduce them to adult cat food at this stage, providing them with a protein-rich meal.
+This will help to ensure their overall health.

 If you wish to know more about what kind of games you can play to stimulate their mental and physical health at this stage, keep reading this article on 10 games to entertain my cat.